 On March 21, 2000, our stockholders approved a proposal to authorize the issuance of a new series of our common stock ("tracking stock").
 The tracking stock is intended to track the performance of the Move.com Group.
-There is currently no common stock outstanding related to the Move.com Group.
+There are currently 2,026,993 shares of Move.com common stock outstanding.
 Although the Move.com Group stock is intended to track the performance of the Move.com Group, holders, if any, will be subject to all of the risks associated with an investment in the Company and all of its businesses, assets and liabilities.
 The tracking stock offering will enable us to sell all or part of the Move.com Group stock in one or more private or public financings and perhaps create a public trading market for the Move.com Group stock.
 The use of proceeds from the current offering will be allocated to Move.com Group.
 In the third quarter of 1999, the Company began reporting the results of the Move.com Group as a separate business segment.
-See Note 24--Segment Information--Move.com Group for
+See Note 24--Segment Information--Move.com Group for a description of the services provided.